Skip to content

 )

-class ItemReadViewSet(AsyncGenericListAPIView, AsyncGenericRetrieveAPIView, ABC):
+class ItemReadViewSet(AsyncGenericListAPIView, AsyncGenericRetrieveAPIView):

 api_component_name = "Item"